google/fonts/tools/encodings/GF 2016 Glyph Sets/README.md

 ### Glyphs App Tip

-Inside **FilterLists** are text files with a list of glyphs for each set.
+Inside [**FilterLists**](FilterLists) are text files with a list of glyphs for each set.
-Open Glyphs and in the left bottom sidebar, create a new list filter, and paste the contents of these files to check if your fonts supports these characters.
+Open Glyphs and in the left bottom sidebar, create a new list filter, and paste the contents of these TXT files to check if your fonts supports these characters.
 A ✓ will indicate you are all set.
 Otherwise **ctrl + click** on the numbers to generate missing glyphs.

+	N.B.
+If you get an error while creating new glyphs, select all glyphs in your font, from the top menu choose Glyph -> Update Glyph Info.
+Try again.
+If updating Glyph Info didn't work make sure [ ] Use custom naming is unckecked in Font Info > Other Settings.

+See [TROUBLESHOOTING.md](TROUBLESHOOTING.md) for more details.

 ![Glyphs list filter](FilterLists/list-filter.png)
 ![Glyphs list filter](FilterLists/list-filter-1.png)